jprante/elasticsearch-jdbc/README.md

          }
     }

-# Frequently asked questions

 ## How to fetch a table?

 For fetching a table, a simple "select *" (star) query can be used.
 Star queries are the simplest variant of selecting data from a database.
 They dump tables into Elasticsearch row-by-row.
+If no `_id` column name is given, IDs will be automatically generated.

 For example, this river